 What if I didn’t receive a 1098-T?

-Colleges and universities are not required to provide a 1098-T to the following students unless the student requests a copy: students who take course for which no academic credit is offered; students who are nonresident aliens (not US citizens or permanent residents); or students whose qualified tuition and related expenses are waived or paid entirely with scholarships.
+Colleges and universities are not required to provide a 1098-T to the following students unless the student requests a copy: students who take course for which no academic credit is offered; students who are nonresident noncitizens (not US citizens or permanent residents); or students whose qualified tuition and related expenses are waived or paid entirely with scholarships.

 Does the IRS receive a copy of the 1098-T?